MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/determine-the-authentication-type.md

 ---
 title: Determine the authentication type
-description: This article explains about how to determine the type of authentication. ms.date: 12/18/2023
+description: This article explains about how to determine the type of authentication that's used when you connect to SQL Server. ms.date: 12/18/2023
 author: Malcolm-Stewart
 ms.author: mastewa